yanshanwang/JGibbLDA-v.1.0-MatLM/README.md

 3. Change input and output directories in `LdaInfoRetrieval.java`.

 Please refer to:
 Yanshan Wang.
-MatLM: a Java Package for Matrix Reformulations of Probabilistic Language Models in Information Retrieval.
+MatLM: a Matrix Reformulation of Probabilistic Language Models.
 Tech Report.
-2015.
+2016.